Tracking Capabilities for Safer Agents: Tracked Capabilities in Scala

 \subsection{Function Types}

 Function types can also be equipped with capability sets.
-The function type \lstinline|A -> B| is considered to be pure, so it cannot retain any capability.
-We then use the following shorthands. \begin{code} A ->{c1, ..., cn} B = (A -> B)^{c1, ..., cn} A => B = A ->{any} B \end{code}
+The function type \lstinline|A -> B| is pure, so it cannot retain any capability.
+We use the following shorthands: \begin{code} A ->{c1, ..., cn} B = (A -> B)^{c1, ..., cn} A => B = A ->{any} B \end{code}

-A function captures any capabilities accessed by its body.
-For instance the function \begin{code} (x: Int) => lg.log(s"called with parameter $x") x + 1 \end{code} has type \lstinline|Int ->{lg} Int|, which is a subtype of \lstinline|Int => Int|.
+A function captures any capability accessed by its body.
+The function \begin{code} (x: Int) => lg.log(s"called with parameter $x") x + 1 \end{code} has type \lstinline|Int ->{lg} Int|, which is a subtype of \lstinline|Int => Int|.

 Scala systematically distinguishes methods, which are members of classes and objects, from functions, which are objects themselves.
-Methods don't have expressible types and consequently don't have capability sets that can be tracked.
+Methods do not have expressible types, and consequently do not have capability sets that can be tracked directly.
 Instead, the capability set is associated with the enclosing object.
-For instance, in \begin{code} val exec = new Runnable { def run() = lg.log(s"called with parameter $x") } \end{code} the value \lstinline|exec| has type \lstinline|Runnable^{lg}| since \lstinline|lg| is accessed by \lstinline|Runnable|'s method \lstinline|run|.
-Methods can be converted to functions by just naming the method without passing any parameters (this is called eta expansion).
-For instance the value \lstinline|exec.run| would have type \lstinline|() ->{lg} Unit|.
+Consider: \begin{code} val exec = new Runnable { def run() = lg.log(s"called with parameter $x") } \end{code} The value \lstinline|exec| has type \lstinline|Runnable^{lg}|, since \lstinline|lg| is accessed by \lstinline|Runnable|'s method \lstinline|run|.
+Methods can be converted to functions by naming the method without passing any parameters, an operation called \emph{eta expansion}; the value \lstinline|exec.run| would then have type \lstinline|() ->{lg} Unit|.